CloudRealm/site/docs/troubleshooting.md

 * You are being rate-limited by Apple
 * \[Highly unlikely\] An attacker has compromised APS (but not the keyserver) and is attempting to send a message from an identity that isn't theirs.

+## Mac-Hardware-Info does not work
+* Update to High Sierra or newer, if your device does not compatible with newer versions of MacOS visit https://dortania.github.io/OpenCore-Legacy-Patcher/ to see how to update to a newer version of MacOS.